Sublayer

 Generators are responsible for generating specific outputs based on input data.
 They focus on a single generation task and do not perform any actions or complex decision-making.
 Generators are the building blocks of the Sublayer framework.

-Actions are responsible for performing specific operations to get inputs for a Generator or based on the generated output from a Generator.
-They encapsulate a single action and do not involve complex decision-making.
-Actions are the executable units that bring the generated inputs to life.
+Actions perform specific operations to either get inputs for a Generator or use the generated output from a Generator.
+Actions do not involve complex decision making.

 Examples: